-Let us start by looking what Feynman path integrals are and how physicists calculate them (this will be how I see it, some physicists may disagree).
-Feynman's Nobel price talk [Fe] gives back ground to this topic.
-The most common way of describing path integral is the following: one can calculate the value of the propagator $K(x,y,t)$ as an integral
+Let us move to the questions what Feynman path integrals are and how physicists calculate them (this will be how I see it, some physicists may disagree).
+Feynman's Nobel price talk [Fe] gives historical back ground to this topic.
+The most common way of describing path integral is the following: one can calculate the value of the Faynman propagator $K(x,y,t)$ as an integral

-where the integration is over all paths $p\in P_{x,y}$, where $P_{x,y}$ contains the paths that satisfy the boundary condition $p(0)=x$ and $p(t)=y$, $A(t)$ is a normalizing constant depending on time $t$ only (needed to guarantee that the states have norm $1$, which also gives a way to calculate it - at least in principle) and $S(p)$ is the classical action of the path $p$ i.e.
+where the integration is over all paths $p\in P_{x,y}$, where $P_{x,y}$ contains the paths that satisfy the boundary condition $p(0)=x$ and $p(t)=y$, $A(t)$ is so called normalizing constant depending on the time $t$ only (needed to guarantee that the state has norm $1$, which also gives a way to calculate it - at least in principle) and $S(p)$ is the classical action of the path $p$ i.e.

 Here $S^{*}(p(u),\dot{p}(u),u)$ is the action density/Lagrangian of the system which in our (non-relativistic single particle in one dimensional space) case is